hildogjr/KiCost/docs/usage.rst

                         Start the user guide to run KiCost passing the file parameter give by "--input", all others parameters are ignored.
-  --user, -u            Run KiCost on terminal using the parameters in the
+  --user                Run KiCost on terminal using the parameters in the
                         guide memory, all passed parameters from terminal take priority.
+  --setup               Run KiCost integration (with KiCad and OS)
+                        configuration script.
+  --unsetup             Undo the KiCost integration.

 -------------------------------------------------
 Adding KiCost to the Context Menu (Windows Only)